If you have walked past St Chad’s Church on Old Hall Lane but have never looked inside then come to an Open Day.

 We have now managed to put the last piece of a jigsaw of evening worship in place that means there is a service in the parish every Sunday evening.

-There has been demand for this for some time and four new forms of worship for the church in Kirkby have been developed over the last couple of years.
+There has been demand for this for some time and four new forms of worship for the church in Kirkby have been developed over recent years.

 6.30 evening services now follow the following pattern: 1st Sunday: Taizé Worship at St Martin’s 2nd Sunday ‘Heart of Worship’ contemporary praise, alternating between St. Andrew’s and St. Martin’s (NB.
 6pm!)
 3rd Sunday Reflections at St Andrew’s 4th Sunday 1662 Evensong at St Chad’s 5th Sunday Healing Service on rotation